-Strain gauge load cells offer the best set of features for measuring a thrust.

-The strain gauge is the passive element of the device.
-When a force is applied to the loading point of the load cell, these strain gauges mounted to it deflect.
+When a force is applied to the loading point of this type of load cell, the strain gauges mounted to it deflect.
 This increases the overall electrical resistance across the gauges.
 Under compression, the wires become shortened and thicker, such that there is less resistance than its balanced control.
 Under tension, the wires become longer and thinner, increasing the resistance from its baseline state.
 This measured difference in resistance creates an electrical signal directly proportional to the force applied by the load.
 This signal is generally very small, on the order of millivolts, and must be amplified for proper readings.

 Design Requirements of a Simple Axial Thrust Measuring System

 The sections above establish how axial loads are produced and that they must be mitigated.
 This section brings these two ideas together by explaining how to quantify axial thrust.

 The steps to create an axial force measurement system are:

 - Determine The Maximum Force: It is essential to determine the limits of the force that the propeller or the engine will generate.
 This is done mathematically using the constants and variables of the engine.
 This step is necessary in selecting a load cell with a rated output capacity equal to or greater than the expected maximum force.

 - Determine The Direction Of The Force: Thrust is a reaction force that acts in the opposite direction of the original force generated in an engine.
 Therefore both compression and tensile forces act on the spinning shaft.
 The selected load cell must support both directions of forces.